What Are Barbiturates?

 Barbiturates are taken orally in both pill and liquid form and can be injected in veins.
-Barbiturates are popular to take, creating feelings of relaxation as they depress the central nervous system and reduce the heart rate and high blood pressure.
-The effects of pills can begin in 15 minutes or can take as long as 6 hours to begin working.
-The effects of longer lasting Barbiturates can last 2 days.
+These drugs can also be crushed up and snorted.
+Barbiturates are popular to take, creating feelings of relaxation, calmness, and euphoria as they depress the central nervous system and reduce the heart rate and high blood pressure.
+The effects of pills can begin in 15 minutes, but usually take 30-60 minutes to begin working.
 Overuse of Barbiturates can result in symptoms such as:

 - Feelings of euphoria

 When ingested in larger quantities, long-term side effects include: